jayanandh13/Frontend_Studio/README.md

-"It is a collection of  front-end projects showcasing modern web development practices using HTML, CSS, and JavaScript."
+"It is a collection of  front-end projects showcasing  "web development" practices using HTML, CSS, and JavaScript."